Enterprise-CMCS/mac-fc-security-hub-collector-ecs-runner/README.md

 # security-hub-collector-ecs-runner

 This repo contains a Terraform module which will deploy a scheduled ECS task which periodically collects security hub findings from the specified AWS accounts.
-The module supports following features:
+To read more about the security-hub-collector CLI tool, go to [this repository](https://github.com/CMSgov/security-hub-collector).
+The module supports following features:]

 * Run an ECS task which collects results from Security Hub and outputs to a CSV file in a specified S3 bucket
 * Cloudwatch rule to run tasks on a cron based cadence